projectpai/pouw-k8s/README.md

 ## Configure settings

-We will create a ConfigMap holding some environment variables.
+Inside Minikube, we will create a ConfigMap holding some environment variables.
 To do so, we'll run this command:
 ```
 kubectl create configmap settings-map --from-env-file=env.list
 ```